zondiMaqina/ID_creator/README.md

 > This project will help me get familier with using the extension RUBY LSP and the linter rubocop
 > I will be familier with using gems for a program and bundle to manage those dependencies

-It turns out that you can instantiate an obj in another class
+> [x] It turns out that you can instantiate an obj in another class
+> [x] You can use a class method in another method too

 1. How to use ```super``` method in ruby and what it is for